Andreas Papandreou: Social reforms

 From 1974 to 1981, Greece's healthcare system lagged between Northern Europe and the south.
 Both major parties aimed to improve access, especially in rural areas, focusing on universal access and prevention.
 When PASOK came to power, Papandreou launched the National Healthcare System (ESY) in 1983, modeled after the UK's National Health Service.
 While it improved access and expanded infrastructure, reforms were hindered by doctor shortages, union resistance, and budget constraints.
 Doctors opposed giving up private practice, and loopholes allowed informal payments and unauthorized private work.
 The partial implementation created long-term problems and failed to fully implement a socialist healthcare vision.
-Wealthy Greeks, including Papandreou himself in 1988, continued to seek treatment abroad.

 In education, Papandreou expanded access, abolished entrance exams, removed classical language requirements, and promoted democratic school administration.
 Vocational training also improved.
 While university attendance doubled, underfunding, declining standards, and politicization of schools led to quality issues.
 Promotions were based on seniority and not on merit, school inspectors were removed or forced to retire, and political favoritism influenced staffing.
 Public schools declined, and private tutoring and foreign education became widespread.
-By 1999, Greek families were spending more on education than almost any other Europeans, despite constitutional guarantees of free education.

 The 1975 Greek Constitution guaranteed equality under the law for men and women and equal pay, but many pre-junta laws were outdated.
 Greek law was also expected to align with European standards under the Treaty of Rome and women's advocacy groups emerged.
 In the 1980s, Papandreou introduced reforms, emphasizing individuals over the family and reducing Church and state control over private life: legalizing civil marriage, abolishing dowries, decriminalizing adultery, and legalizing abortion.
 Maternity and parental leave policies improved, and women entered education institutions and the workforce in greater numbers, though under-representation in politics persisted.
 Total fertility rate fell from 2.2 in 1980 to 1.4 in 1989, causing long-term population decline.

-Post-1974 governments aimed to heal Civil War divisions.
-Papandreou removed security screenings in 1982, restored pensions for politically dismissed civil servants in 1985, and granted war veteran status to leftist resistance fighters.
-All formal Civil War commemorations were abolished, including ceremonies commemorating Dekemvriana.
+Post-1974 governments aimed to heal the Civil War divisions.
+Papandreou removed security screenings in 1982, restored pensions for politically dismissed civil servants in 1985, and granted war veteran status to leftist resistance fighters in August 1982, effectively formally recognising the entirety of the Greek Resistance.
+At the parliamentary process for the latter, New Democracy deputies overwhelmingly abstained, except for former Prime Minister Panagiotis Kanellopoulos, who crossed party lines and supported the recognition vote.
+Furthermore, all formal Civil War commemorations were abolished, including ceremonies commemorating Dekemvriana.
 Papandreou touted this as "the gravestone of the spirit of national division"; New Democracy deputies, many of whose senior members were participants in the Civil War, denounced these actions as a "shameless attempt to whitewash the communist crimes during and after the war."